 It might seem overwhelming, but it is possible to narrow it down.
 You may explore an alphabetical list of names in a book to check off the ones you enjoy, or you might pick a name you like and seek for others that are similar.
 We also created a list of baby names for you based on the social security administration as well as many other factors.

 There is no right or wrong way to do it, so do what works for you and your partner.
 If one approach isn't working, try something different.
 For example, maybe going for a more traditional name for your boy is better than trying to go through the unique baby boy name route.

 Here are a few tips to keep in mind in the process of finding the right name for your baby.

-It goes without saying that your child will be the most special in the world and therefore deserves a distinctive name, but don't obsess with giving him or her the most unique name possible.
-There are at least 2 good reasons for that:
+It goes without saying that your child will be the most special in the world and therefore deserves a distinctive name, but don't obsess with giving him or her the most unique baby boy or baby girl name possible.
+There are at least two good reasons for that:

 You can visit sites like BabyNameWizard.com and Nameberry.com to try to predict trends in baby names, but again, this is not an exact science.
 In other words, if you can think of a unique name you like, that's great.
 But don't spend too much time on that feature.

 Don't worry too much about the opinions of your loved ones.